 Ayurveda as a complete system of Yogic medicine

-Ayurveda constitutes a full system of yogic medicine in terms of its understanding of the body and mind, its determination of constitution, its disease theory and methods of diagnosis, and in its methods of treatment that include diet, herbs, massage and Pancha karma.
+Ayurveda constitutes a full system of yogic medicine in terms of its understanding of the body and mind, its determination of individual constitution, its disease theory and methods of diagnosis, and in its methods of treatment that include diet, herbs, massage and Pancha Karma.
 It embraces all aspects of Yoga and meditation, particularly as part of its psychological therapies.
+Ayurveda arises from Samkhya-Yoga philosophy and its principles rooted in the Purusha, the higher Self that is he goal of Yoga practice.

 Ayurveda recommends specific health regimens at an individual level, including daily, monthly and seasonal practices, and practices relative to stage of life from infancy to old age.